inaimathi/emacs-utils/README.md

 #### Usage shortcuts for Emacs' git interface (they may be obsolete by now, I haven't been keeping up with the git-mode development)

 A few customizations from the standard `git-mode` for my ease of use.
 It may be obsolete; I haven't been keeping up with git-mode development.
-It deal with stuff that was unsupported at the time I wrote it, or was supported but had poor or overly general UI.
+It deals with stuff that was unsupported at the time I wrote it, or was supported but had poor or overly general UI.
 The list includes

  - push/pull/fetch/dcommit
  - branching/merging